New Graduate Students

 PhD - For those students entering the PhD program having already completed a MS degree, you will follow the requirements for the PhD degree only in their major area.
 Some programs have course requirements students must meet, while others have no mandated course requirements.
 All PhD programs have milestones students must meet at specific times, such as the Preliminary Examination, the Qualifying Examination, and the Doctoral Defense and Dissertation.
 As such, when choosing units each quarter, students will want to 1) Consult the 2018-2019 UCI General Catalogue for any additional information on unit or course number requirements, 2) Consult the preliminary examination information for your major to see if there are any courses you need to take prior to taking the exam, 3) Consult their faculty research advisor (if matched already) to discuss any other courses that might be applicable to their research topic, and 4) Consult the 2018-2019 Tentative Engineering Teaching Plan.
 Please note that some of these resources will not be updated until late July.

-To find contact information for the Graduate Student Affairs Office, please visit their staff website at http://www.eng.uci.edu/grad/staff.
+To find contact information for Graduate and Professional Studies, please visit their staff website at http://www.eng.uci.edu/grad/staff.
 You can also find information about the Graduate Advisors & Coordinators at http://engineering.uci.edu/current/graduate/advisers-and-coordinators.